Fire and rescue services

 More information:

-As a tourist, you won't need a visa for stays of less than 90 days.
+As a tourist, you won't need a visa for stays of less than 90 days, in any 180 day period.
+Border authorities issue a 90 day entry stamp on your arrival.

 You may need to provide documents showing the reason for your visit when entering.